 Overall, the key to selling everything you own is to keep your goal in mind.
 Think of those white sand beaches and the ocean calling you.
 NOTHING will compare to your investment in making memories instead of purchasing more useless things.
 It’s tough to adjust to a minimalist frame of mind, but once you experience it it’s hard to imagine you ever let “things” clutter your life so much!
 No more feeling overwhelmed, just FREEDOM and some extra cash!

-For more tips and tricks about selling your stuff, you can find our experiences with eliminating our clutter on UnevenSidewalks.com
+For more tips and tricks about how to sell everything you own, you can find our experiences with eliminating our clutter on UnevenSidewalks.com

 Landon & Alyssa Carlson are a California couple who left their life in San Diego 2 years ago to see what adventures they could find outside the “box” they were stuck in.
 A former engineer and teacher, they quit their jobs, sold everything they owned, and headed out to explore the world.
 They have spent the majority of their time in Latin America but are heading to Asia this summer.
 You can check out more of their journeys at UnevenSidewalks.com as well as Facebook, Twitter, & Pinterest!